ghtmtt/qgis_test_script/files/problem_qgis.rst

  * note:

   * algorithm works nice, but test fails.
-Thanks to the test, outputname fixed
+Thanks to the test, outputname fixed.
+Anyway, a commit has been made to change the output name of the algorithm

 * **frequencyanalysis** algorithm or test not working!